-- While scanning, use two fingers to pinch and expand the image area. - · To return to the default image size, tap the magnifying glass. - Notice that the zoom factor is shown near the magnifying glass as well as the orange color of the depth scale along the side image area. - You can freeze while zoomed (and can unzoom and zoom while frozen).
+- While scanning, use two fingers to pinch and expand the image area. - To return to the default image size, tap the magnifying glass. - Notice that the zoom factor is shown near the magnifying glass as well as the orange color of the depth scale along the side image area. - You can freeze while zoomed (and can zoom out and zoom in while frozen).